 - refresh their existing education agent network.

 Prior to the current pandemic crisis an educational institution wanting to recruit new education agents could attend a face-to-face education agent recruitment fair in one or more of its target markets.
-That won’t be easy (or maybe even possible) as the world recovers from COVID, for the reasons discussed above.
+That’s not possible in the midst of COVID-19 because:

 Instead you’ll need to consider online options for recruiting education agents.
-Some of the face-to-face education agent fair providers are now offering online options, at least in the short term.
+Some of the face-to-face education agent fair providers like ICEF and WEBA are now offering online options, at least in the short term.

 AgentBee also offers an online education agent recruitment solution which your institution can implement with $0 upfront investment required.